Jiachen-Jiang/ericsson-hds-agent/README.md

    This behavior can be changed by passing different sets of command line arguments.
 Here are some examples.

    ```
-   sudo ./hds-agent -stdout -frequency=60
+   sudo ./ericsson-hds-agent -stdout -frequency=15
    ```
-   The above command collects metrics at an interval of 60 seconds and sends the data to standard output.
+   The above command collects metrics at an interval of 15 seconds and sends the data to standard output.

    ```
-   sudo ./hds-agent -stdout -frequency=60 -destination=tcp:localhost:9090
+   sudo ./ericsson-hds-agent  -frequency=15 -destination=tcp:<ip_addr>:9090
    ```
+   (ip_addr = ip address of the storage server.  get more detail in examples folder.)

-   The above command collects metrics at an interval of 60 seconds and sends the data to a storage server running on port 9090.
+   The above command collects metrics at an interval of 15 seconds and sends the data to a storage server running on port 9090.
 A [sample storage server](./examples/simple-storage-server.py) has been provided to ingest the data.

 ### Command Line Arguments and Other details
-Please refer to [detailed document](./apps/hds-agent/README.md) for a complete list of supported parameters and other details of the Ericsson HDS Agent.
+Please refer to [detailed document](./agent/apps/ericsson-hds-agent/README.md) for a complete list of supported parameters and other details of the Ericsson HDS Agent.

 Installation from Source Code